 To have the most streamlined experience with your MIDI files, we must highlight some caveats.

 1. If your MIDI file sounds artificial or mechanical – the mechanical aspects cannot be truly addressed without actually editing the MIDI file in a DAW to do such things as humanizing notes starts and durations (essentially the reverse of quantization) and adding volume, expression and other automation parameters to a track.
-NB: You can usually find multiple MIDI files for the same song on the Internet, some of which are commercial and quality MIDI files that do not sound too ‘mechanical’.
+NB: You can usually find multiple MIDI files for the same song on the Internet.
+Some of these are commercial and quality MIDI files that do not sound too ‘mechanical’.

 2. Non-GM plugins – feeding General MIDI files into non General MIDI plugins usually requires more effort than just changing channels.
-For example, the drum section can sound completely wrong and the kit has to be edited within the plugin or the MIDI note messages in the file have to be adjusted to match the kit.
+For example, the drum section can sound completely wrong and the kit has to be edited within the plugin.
+Another common issue is that the MIDI note messages in the file have to be adjusted to match the kit.

 3. MIDI file contain program changes or change instruments on the same track – while Gig Performer’s MIDI File Player can block sending out Program Change messages (NB: you can also use Gig Performer’s MIDI Filter plugin to block other MIDI events if necessary), you need to use a DAW to split different instruments to different tracks.